Women and the Grand Tour: Cultural reactions

 Many women were attracted to travel in Italy in the 18th century because of the Gothic novels depicting brooding Italian heroes such as Anne Radcliffe's The Italian or The Mysteries of Udolpho.
 Radcliffe and her husband never actually toured Italy due to faulty passports, so none of her stories were based on real experiences.
 Inspired by her dramatic stories, the more affluent of Radcliffe’s readers based some of their travel plans to include towns that fit the Gothic mystique and attempt to pursue mystery and drama.

 Countess Marguerite of Blessington also wrote dramas based on her travels throughout Italy published as The Idler in Italy in 1839.
-Blessignton’s novel featured accounts of exciting adventures on the Italian seaside and rendezvous with dark and secretive Lords.
+Blessington’s novel featured accounts of exciting adventures on the Italian seaside and rendezvous with dark and secretive Lords.
 Similar to Radcliffe, Blessington popularized the Grand Tour and influenced her readers to travel to Italy not just for education, but for personal adventure.